shanesturrock/bioit/docs/Installation.md

 X11 GUI won't start, but if you want it to run use this:

     systemctl set-default graphical.target

+To enable the login window you need gdm:

+### CentOS 7

+    yum -y install gdm

+### Rocky Linux 8

+    dnf -y install gdm

+Rebooting should bring up the chooser but do that later once the desktop is installed.
+You also need to choose the Mate desktop once that is installed.

 If the machine will mount NFS storage you need to install the following: